BeeyondCereal

 Instructions

-• In a large pot over medium high heat, brown your ground beef and drain excess grease.
+• Brown the beef.
+In a large pot over medium-high heat, cook the ground beef until fully browned.
+Drain excess grease.

-• Add in celery, carrots, and onion.
-Stir and let cook for 5 minutes.
+• Cook vegetables.
+Add the celery, carrots, and onion to the pot.
+Stir and cook for about 5 minutes, until slightly softened.

-• Add in flour, salt, garlic powder, Italian seasoning, and black pepper, stirring to combine and coat well.
+• Season and thicken.
+Sprinkle the flour, salt, garlic powder, Italian seasoning, and black pepper over the mixture.
+Stir well to coat everything evenly.

-• Add in tomato paste and stir until everything is well coated.
+• Add tomato paste.
+Stir in the tomato paste until fully incorporated.

-• Bring to a boil and then reduce heat to medium/low and let simmer for about 20 minutes or until potatoes and veggies are fork tender.
+• Simmer soup.
+Pour in the beef broth and stir until smooth.
+Bring to a boil, then reduce heat to medium-low and simmer for about 20 minutes, or until the potatoes and vegetables are fork-tender.

 Notes

-• Tomato paste can be substituted for 1-2 cups of leftover spaghetti sauce.
+• Tomato base.
+Tomato paste can be replaced with 1 to 2 cups of leftover spaghetti sauce.

-• Additional veggies can be added depending on what you have on hand.
-Mushrooms should be added with the onions to get the most flavor but other veggies like zucchini can be added with the potatoes.
+• Vegetable swaps.
+Mushrooms should be added with the onions.
+Softer vegetables like zucchini can be added with the potatoes.

-• Keep leftovers stored in an airtight container in the fridge for up to 5 days.
+• Storage.
+Store leftovers in an airtight container in the refrigerator for up to 5 days.

 Nutritional Information